 Some States Allow Switching Without Medical Questions

 These states have laws that will allow you to switch from one Medigap plan to another without answering medical questions.
 Even if you move to a new insurance company, you will be approved without medical review.
 Below you will find each state’s rules:

 - California and Oregon have the Medigap Birthday Rule.
 If you are currently enrolled in a Medigap plan, you can change each year during your birth month with no medical questions asked.
 Learn more about the Birthday Rule here.
 Compare CA Medigap prices here.

 - Connecticut and New York have guaranteed issuance for all at anytime.
 Learn more about CT’s and NY’s 100% guaranteed issuance here.
 Compare CT & NY Medigap prices here.

 - Missouri has the Medigap Anniversary Rule.
 This allows you to switch during the anniversary date of when you first signed up.
 Learn more about MO’s Anniversary Rule here.
 Compare MO Medigap prices here.

-- Maine allows Medigap enrollees to switch at any time of the year.
+- Maine allows Medigap enrollees to switch to a plan that has the same or less benefits, at any time of the year.

 - Washington allows enrollees to switch from any Medigap to any other Medigap except Plan A at any time of the year.
 Compare WA Medigap prices here.